dart-lang/language/working/1426-extension-types/feature-specification.md

 If the show/hide part is a show clause listing some identifiers and types, invocation of an instance member is allowed if its basename is one of the given identifiers, or it is the name of a member of the interface of one of the types.
-Instance members declared for object can also be invoked.
+Instance members declared for `Object?` can also be invoked.

 If the show/hide part is a hide clause listing some identifiers and types, invocation of an instance member is allowed if it is in the interface of the on-type and _not_ among the given identifiers, nor in the interface of the specified types.

-If the show/hide part is a show clause followed by a hide clause then the available instance members is computed by first computing the set of included instance members specified by the show clause as described above, and then removing instance members from that set according to the hide
+If the show/hide part is a show clause followed by a hide clause, then the available instance members is computed by first computing the set of included instance members specified by the show clause as described above, and then removing instance members from that set according to the hide